Yannis Pantazis is a multi-instrumentalist, composer and instrument artisan

 In the winter of 2007 Yannis stayed in the southern Italian region of Grecia Salentina, studying the language and music and participating in local festivals on the tsabouna.

-In 2011, he and his wife, Argy Kakissis, contributed to the organization of the annual Pan-Cycladic Meeting of Folk Wind-Instruments.
+In 2011, he and his wife, Argy Kakissis, contributed to the organization of the annual Pan-Cycladic Meeting of Folk Wind-Instruments in Santorini.

 In 2012, he and Argy founded La Ponta, a tsabouna exhibition and workshop inside the tower of the Venetian castle of Akrotiri.
 At La Ponta, Yannis made bagpipes, flutes and percussion instruments, while hosting educational workshops and musical performances.
 Since then, he has represented Santorini at the annual Southern Aegean Meeting of Folk Wind-Instruments.